AyazDyshin/solid-planner-app/README.md

 ## Local development prerequisites

-To run the application locally:

-the following is required:
+To run the application locally, the following is required:

  The [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) package management with minimum version: 8.3.1.